bradleyhc/MS1-portfolio/README.md

 ### User story testing

-Each of the user goals noted above in the User Experience have been tested to ensure they can be achieved through technical testing and peer / user review.
+To ensure they can be achieved, each of the user goals noted above in the User Experience section have been tested, both technically and through peer / user review.
 The details of each are outlined below.

 <br>